On this page:

 About this picnic area

-Arguably the state’s most iconic High Country hut, Craig's Hut sits on the top of Mt Stirling offering unrivalled panoramic views over Mt Buller.
+Arguably the state’s most iconic High Country hut, Craig's Hut sits on the top of Mt Stirling offering unrivalled panoramic views over surrounding mountains.
+It is one of the regions most photographed landmarks.

 The hut was originally built in 1982 as the set for the film The Man from Snowy River.
 It was sadly destroyed by the Great Divide Fire in 2006 but rebuilt and reopened to the public 2 years later.